sateeshperi/nextflow_varcal/nextflow/nextflow_modules.md

 ## Modules

+The features offered by Nextflow DSL2 can be used in various ways depending on the granularity with which you would like to write pipelines.

+> **MODULE** - A `process` that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
+An example of this would be a module file containing the process definition for a single tool such as `FastQC`.
+At present, this repository has been created to only host atomic module files that should be added to the [modules/](https://github.com/nf-core/modules/tree/master/modules) directory of `nf-core/modules` along with the required documentation and tests.

 * In most programming languages there is the concept of creating code blocks/modules that can be reused.

 * Nextflow (DSL2) allows the definition of module scripts that can be included and shared across workflow pipelines.